david-leake/carbonpredict/README.md

 # Carbon Predict

-Carbon Predict is an R package for predicting Scope 1, 2 and 3 carbon emissions for UK SMEs using SIC codes and annual turnover data.
-It provides batch prediction, plotting, and workflow tools for carbon accounting and reporting.
+Carbon Predict is an R package for predicting Scope 1, 2 and 3 carbon emissions for UK Small and Medium-sized Enterprises (SMEs), using Standard Industrial Classification (SIC) codes and annual turnover data.
+It provides single and batch prediction, plotting, and workflow tools for carbon accounting and reporting.
 The package utilises pre-trained models, leveraging rich classified transaction data to accurately predict Scope 1, 2 and 3 carbon emissions for UK SMEs as well as identifying emissions hotspots.

 The methodology used to produce the estimates in this package is fully detailed in the following peer-reviewed publication: